dracolytch/ML-Simplest-Scenario/README.md

 # ML-Simplest-Scenario
-The simplest Unity ML Agents scenario I could think of
+A series of Unity Machine Learning projects, starting with the simplest Unity ML Agents scenario I could think of, and getting more complex from there.